 Signing the agreements

-There is no time limit or a requirement for you to sign the resident agreement or the accommodation agreement.
+There is no time limit or a requirement for you to agree to the resident agreement.
 It is, however, in your best interest to agree to the arrangement that covers your rights and responsibilities as soon as you can.